To ensure that your results are valid, consider the following

 guidelines when you collect data, perform the analysis, and interpret your

-- You must have continuous data, such as the weights of packages, or
+- The data must be continuous, such as the weights of packages

 - The sample data should be selected randomly